-- > Enroll in the HDHP for 2020; - > Open a Citi HSA administered by ConnectYourCare; - Accept the terms of an HSA through Your Benefits Resources[TM]; and - > Satisfy Citi's policies and procedures required to establish an HSA.
+- > Enroll in the HDHP for 2021; - Open a Citi HSA through ConnectYourCare;

+- > Accept the terms of an HSA through Your Benefits ResourcesTM; and - Satisfy Citi's policies and procedures required to establish an HSA.

 The annual contribution amounts are based on your medical plan coverage category and when you establish an HSA.
 Amounts paid are up to \$500 for Employee Only coverage and up to \$1,000 for any other coverage category.
 Citi's contribution is paid on a quarterly basis.
 Your HSA must be established by the following dates for you to be eligible for the Citi quarterly contributions.